 The first American in space and the first American in Earth orbit made their flights in spacecraft designed and built in St. Louis.
 The McDonnell Center is privileged to help carry on this tradition of space exploration.
 We look forward to the future with enthusiasm and immense curiosity.

 The inaugural director of the McDonnell Center was the late Robert M. Walker.
 He was the McDonnell Professor of Physics and served as Director of the McDonnell Center from its inception until 1999.
 Professor Walker worked on the frontiers of space research for more than four decades.
 He was best known for fundamental investigations of radiation effects in metals, the discovery of etched track detectors, and the application of these detectors to a variety of scientific and practical problems including the development of Nuclepore filters, the fission-track dating method, the discovery of extremely heavy cosmic rays, and the record of energetic particles in space as recorded in extraterrestrial materials.
 He has also conducted research in thermoluminescence and its application to art authentication and archaeological dating.
-Major current interests include the laboratory study of extraterrestrial dust particles collected in the upper atmosphere and the location and identification of preserved interstellar dust in primitive meteorites.
-Learn more about Professor Walker. (photo left: The late Robert M. Walker, McDonnell Professor of Physics, who served as Director of the McDonnell Center from its inception until 1999).
+His research efforts later in his career included the laboratory study of extraterrestrial dust particles collected in the upper atmosphere and the location and identification of preserved interstellar dust in primitive meteorites.
+Learn more about Professor Walker. (photo left: The late Robert M. Walker, McDonnell Professor of Physics and Director of the McDonnell Center from its inception until 1999).

 Roger J. Phillips, Professor of Geophysics with the Department of Earth and Planetary Sciences, succeeded Dr. Walker as Center Director in 1999 and served until 2007.
 Professor Phillips is now Professor Emeritus of the Department of Earth and Planetary Sciences and Institute Scientist with the Southwest Research Institute in Boulder, Colorado.
 His research has included the geophysical development and interior structure of solid planets, starting with the interior structure of the Moon and including Venus and Mars; the integration of results from different fields as applied to the volatile and hydrological history of Mars; and most recently the subsurface structure of Mars. (photo: Roger J. Phillips, Center Director from 1999 - 2007).